- What are the dates for the ride?

 FUNDRAISING & MISSION

-95% of money raised, beyond rider registration fees, goes directly to the Cornerstone Bus Project.
+Registration fees cover the cost of the ride and all proceeds raised are donated directly to the Cornerstone Bus Project.
 Cornerstone provides free buses for family members to visit their incarcerated loved ones.
-The buses leave monthly from New Orleans and quarterly from Shreveport and travel to 4 different prisons throughout Louisiana (Angola, Rayburn, Dixon, and Avoyelles).
+The buses leave monthly from New Orleans and quarterly from Shreveport and travel to 5 different prisons throughout Louisiana (Angola, Rayburn, Dixon, Hunt and Avoyelles).
 Cornerstone also has a re-entry program and a mentoring program, though those are not funded by Nola to Angola.

 We partner with Cornerstone to highlight the great distances that family members must travel to visit their loved ones.
 The partnership also reflects our commitment to fund and support the work of formerly-incarcerated people.

 Riders have used various strategies to raise money in the past; below is a partial list:

 - Ask ALL your friends and family for money, even long distant relatives you avoid;

 - Post information at your job or university;

 - Call people individually on the phone, often more lucrative than mass emails;

 - Use social media to post information about the ride, or press from past year’s rides, to garner interest and donations from your online networks.

 - We also have cool posters (from previous years) you can give away if you’d like as a thank-you… Or you can make your own thank you craft/gift/note/reward system.

 - If you’re feeling like you won’t get $300 just through your social networks, you can also host a fundraising party/event, like a Harlem Rent Party or send letters to local businesses asking for donations.
 You can see on our Allies/Resources Page the organizations that are already donating to us, but what about your favorite coffee shop?
 Or restaurant?
 Or bike shop?
 Or bank?
 If they give enough we’ll even thank them on our website & make them an official sponsor!